deepcausality-rs/fluvio-examples/import_data.md

 ## Download link

+You can download either the full dataset (recommended, but but big), or the quarterly dataset, which is significantly smaller.
+Either one works.

 https://support.kraken.com/hc/en-us/articles/360047543791-Downloadable-historical-market-data-time-and-sales-

-**Important**: When downloading the quarterly tick data, you must rename the unzipped folder to

-Kraken_Trading_History

-before copying it in the data folder otherwise the data import will fail due to unrecognized file path.
+## (!!!)
+Important (!!!)

+Make sure that the unzipped folder is in the project [data folder](data) ***and*** the absolute path to the data folder is set in the [import_data.toml](import_config.toml)  config file.
+This is crucial to make the data import work.